ImagineBrkr/web-novel-scraper/docs/source/tutorial.rst

 .. code-block:: bash

-   web-novel-scrapper sync-toc --title "Novel 1"
+   web-novel-scraper sync-toc --title "Novel 1"

 This will fetch all chapter URLs in the TOC and create local chapter records (initially containing only the URL).
 You can then view the TOC or chapter list:

 .. code-block:: bash

-   web-novel-scrapper show-toc --title "Novel 1" web-novel-scrapper show-chapters --title "Novel 1"
+   web-novel-scraper show-toc --title "Novel 1" web-novel-scraper show-chapters --title "Novel 1"

 Obtaining Chapters
 ------------------